 The perfect homemade pita bread recipe that you will love.
 It is warm, fluffy, puffed, and perfectly-pocketed pitas.
-This homemade pita bread recipe is super easy to make, but it does take some time to prepare.
+This recipe is super easy to make, but it does take some time to prepare.
 And I promise you won't disappoint with the result.
-As pita bread lovers, we can polish this homemade pita bread recipe in a day!
+As pita bread lovers, we can polish this recipe in a day!

 My husband is Middle Eastern so you can imagine, we eat a lot of pita bread!
-As most do, we purchased our pita bread from the store until we started making our own.
+As most do, we purchased most of ours from the store until we started making our own.
 And let me tell you, we are in trouble.
 Homemade pita bread is dangerously delicious, and you won't be able to stop eating it.

 Homemade Pita Bread Recipe